MicrosoftDocs/learn/learn-pr/wwl-data-ai/migrate-on-premises-mongodb-databases-azure-database-mongodb/includes/5a-exercise-migrate-mongodb-workloads-cosmosdb.md

     | Throughput (RU/s) | **1000** |
     | Clean up collections | Clear this box |

+1. Select **Next: Collection setting**.
-1. On the **Collection setting** page, select the dropdown arrow by the DeviceData database, enter the following details, and then select **Next: Migration summary**:
+1. On the **Collection setting** page, select the dropdown arrow by the DeviceData database, enter the following details:

     | Property  | Value  |
     |---|---|